aidan-fd/fd-3d-logo/README.md

 - index-stl.html - the first version before smoothing.
 - index.html - the version create by the end of the 10% day.
 - index-blend.html - the final version using an SVG source and Blender.

+## Normals view

+- index-stl-normals.html - the first version before smoothing.
+- index-normals.html - the version create by the end of the 10% day.
+- index-blend-normals.html - the final version using an SVG source and Blender.